lisawilliams/community/readme.md

 ## News and Community -- an (unfinished) reading list

+Melody Kramer's [If I Ran A Station](http://melodykramer.github.io/2015/05/14/if-I-ran-a-station/) is a cornucopia of engagement ideas, from running classes, to having public recording stations, to personalization, to...well, [just go read the whole thing](http://melodykramer.github.io/2015/05/14/if-I-ran-a-station/).

 I write this in 2015, and it is remarkable to me how old many of these essays are.
 It feels in part as though we've passed on beyond community, like it's a missed opportunity.
 True? -- LW

 *"We search for new business models that involve paywalls, more video, the iPad, and wealthy donors, while the most powerful emerging business driver in the new economy is community."*